 - In another bowl, using clean beaters or a whisk, beat egg whites until they hold stiff peaks.
 Fold gently into batter just until blended.

-- Bake at 350 for 10 minutes, then reduce oven temperature to 325 degrees and bake another 60 minutes, until a tester comes out clean or with a few moist crumbs.
+- Bake at 350 for 10 minutes, then reduce oven temperature to 325 degrees and bake another 45-50 minutes, until a tester comes out clean or with a few moist crumbs (cakes will be fairly flat).

 - Let cool in pan on wire rack for 20 minutes before removing from pan to cool completely.